We may be able to offer owners of empty properties some help with a low cost loan, to help bring the property back into use.

 See thefrom our Private Sector Housing Renewals Policy for more information.

-In some cases enforcement action under the Housing Act 2004 may also be necessary, to resolve a problem long term empty property.
+In some cases Enforcement Action under the Housing Act 2004 may also be necessary, to resolve a long-term empty property if it has become a problem.
+There is legislation under the following which allows us to do this: